World Ovarian Cancer Day 2023: Do Not Ignore These Early Signs Of Ovarian Cancer

 As per National Ovarian Cancer Coalition, Ovarian cancer may be a disease during which betting on the sort and stage of the disease, malignant (cancerous) cells are found inside, near, or on the outer layer of the ovaries.
 An ovary is one in every of two small, almond-shaped organs located on both sides of the uterus that store eggs or germ cells and produce female hormones estrogen and progesterone.
 Normally, cells in your body divide and form new cells to exchange worn-out or dying cells.
 Because cancer cells still grow and divide, they are different from normal cells.
 Instead of dying, they outlive normal cells and continue creating new abnormal cells, forms a tumor.

-Ovarian Cancer: Risk factors, symptoms and more
+World Ovarian Cancer Day 2023: Risk factors, symptoms and more

 Risk factors in ovarian cancer